brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

 staging/recovery rules, and output authority.
-Run the pinned full pipeline from a CWD outside the repo; the canonical harness independently runs generation, render, and package `compare-golden` with the same candidate run-provenance identity and archives all validation evidence. **DoD:** all three test lanes and all checker modes green; legacy shell and shim invocations preserve exit codes/default artifacts apart from documented safer existing-output refusal and deprecation notices; malicious/accidental deletion-path tests green;
+Run the pinned full pipeline from a CWD outside the repo; the canonical harness independently runs generation, render, and package `compare-golden` with the same candidate run-provenance identity, archives all validation evidence, and writes the final atomic verification manifest. **DoD:** all three test lanes and all checker modes green; absent-default-work-root, pre-provisioned-output-root, source-subtree refusal, and allocator-to-both-render-process integration tests pass; legacy shell and shim invocations preserve exit codes/default artifacts apart from documented safer existing-output refusal and deprecation notices; malicious/accidental deletion-path tests green;
 no hardcoded repository path remains.